HomePittsburgh: A Geek HistoryThe Walking Dead and the Steel City

 “There” included the inevitable relocation from Pittsburgh to Hollywood, where he crossed paths with a wannabe screenwriter working at a video store named Quentin Tarantino.
 When Nicotero’s business partner, Robert Kurtzman, had an idea for a film called From Dusk Till Dawn, he hired Tarantino to write it.
 Instead of paying him for the effort, however, Kurtzman offered to provide the special effects for Reservoir Dogs for free.

-The zombie genre is where Greg Nicotero first learned his craft, however, and it is only fitting that someone who worked under George Romero be the man in charge of creating similar creatures for The Walking Dead.
-Georgia may serve as the setting for the AMC series, but in reality it is Pittsburgh that truly serves as “ground zero” for the zombie apocalypse.
-Just as the road to the Super Bowl once ran through the Steel City during the late 1970s, the same can be said of the living dead in the twenty-first century.
+The zombie genre is where Greg Nicotero first learned his craft, however, and it is only fitting that someone who worked under George Romero would be the person in charge of creating similar creatures for The Walking Dead.
+Although the AMC series may take place in Georgia, it is Pittsburgh, Pennsylvania, that truly serves as “ground zero” for the zombie apocalypse.

 Anthony Letizia